What to Bring when wing shooting in South Africa?

 Pigeon & Dove Hunting:

-Pigeons may be shot throughout the year, but the best time is from late February to August.
+Pigeons may be shot throughout the year, but the best time is from Mid-March to August.
 This range from our mid-summer through mid-winter to spring, so please inquire about recommended clothing for your shoot when booking!
 RealTree, Sitka and Sniper camo is highly recommended.
 Light coloured clothing is to be avoided at all cost.

 The season is from the 1st April until the 15th July.
 This range from our Autumn (Fall) through to mid-winter.
 The mornings and late afternoons can be cold; therefore dress in layers.
-A beanie, scarf and gloves and wool or mohair hiking socks are recommended.
+A beanie, scarf and gloves and merino wool or mohair hiking socks are recommended.
 Sunscreen, sun/shooting glasses is advisable.
 Neither camouflage nor blaze orange is a requirement.
 Light coloured clothing should be avoided.

 General Travel list: